ajaybnl/duplicate-contacts-remover-vcf/README.md

-# 📇 Duplicate Contacts Remover (VCF)
+# 🚀 **Duplicate Contacts Remover (VCF) - Now Available!**

-A Python script to clean and deduplicate contacts from `.vcf` (vCard) files, ensuring a well-organized contact list.

-## 🚀 Features
+Tired of messy contact lists with duplicate entries?
+Our **Python-based vCard Cleaner** is here to help! 🧹✨

+🔹 **Features:**
-- Removes duplicate contacts by matching phone numbers.
+✅ Removes duplicate contacts based on phone numbers
-- Cleans and formats phone numbers (adds `+91` for 10-digit numbers, removes spaces).
+✅ Cleans & formats numbers automatically (+91 for 10-digit numbers)
-- Ensures required fields (`VERSION`, `FN`, `N`) exist in each vCard.
-- Keeps only one entry for duplicate contacts.
-- Works with large `.vcf` files efficiently.
+✅ Merges duplicate contacts, even if fields are reordered
+✅ Eliminates duplicate phone numbers within the same contact
+✅ Works with **iCloud, Google Contacts, and Android vCards**

+🔹 **How to Use?**
+1️⃣ Export your contacts as a `.vcf` file
+2️⃣ Run the script in **Thonny IDE** or Python
+3️⃣ Import the cleaned `.vcf` back to your phone or iCloud

+🔹 **Example Fix:**
+Before: Multiple contacts for **Scarlet Johansan** with different formats
+After: **One clean contact with a properly formatted number!**

 ## 🔧 Usage
 ### Running the Script via Thonny IDE